 Neil Andersonis an American musician who sings, and plays the uilleann pipes, highland bagpipes, flute and tin whistle.
 He has performed with the celtic rock groups Seven Nations, Full Circle, and Rathkeltair.
-I'm unable to find on the Net if he is still performing, but you can see and hear him on YouTube.
+Check out his Facebook page, and you can also see and hear him on YouTube.

 John Whelanis a great Irish-American button accordionist, who also plays solo and with various other musicians.
 His style of playing is very intense and infectious, joyful and warm.